moloudamini/Minimum-Vertex-Cover/README.md

 # Minimum-Vertex-Cover

-In this project, we will try to solve a particular kind of optimization problem, called the Vertex Cover problem.
+In this project, we will try to solve a particular kind of optimization problem, called the Vertex Cover problem